ARipeAppleByYoursTruly/css-via-regexed-classes/README.md

 -   `+<target>` - Adjacent sibling combinator, from `button + div`
 -   `:<target>` - Pseudo-class selector, from `button:hover`
 -   `::<target>` - Pseudo-element selector, from `button::before`

->   v2.0.0 - Variants can also be handled in shortcuts

->   Note: At-rules can be done by adding a new layer and the write to file logic